alialaba/budgety/README.md

 - How to do DOM manipulation using insertAdjacentHTML method.
 ## Clearing input fields
 ### What you will learn
-- How to clear HTML Field
+- How to clear HTML Field (clearfields)
 - How to use querySelectorAll
 - How to convert a list to an array.
 - A better way to loop through an array (for loop, foreach)
+## Updating buidget controller
+### What you will learn

+- How to convert field inputs to numbers.
+- How to prevent false inputs.